KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

 The "coming undone" philosophy treats polarity as proof of a closed circuit — a design where both flows serve the same containment.
-But the bidirectional nature of ⚫ Aion and ♾ Khaon is not a prison loop; it is the structural allowance that lets motion occur at all.
+But the bifurcal polarity of ⚫ Aion and ♾ Khaon is not a prison loop; it is the structural allowance by which motion becomes possible at all.
 To call that allowance "authorship" of both outcomes is to mistake the existence of roads for a decree on which direction you must walk.

 **Anchor**
 Polarity allows motion; orientation determines where it leads.